 Skip to content

-• track: set the new head commit on the stack / module and create a tracked Run, ie. one that can be applied;
+• track: Set the new head commit on the stack or module and create a tracked run (one that can be applied).

 The tracked branch head commit is behind the head commit of the stack.

 When a push policy does not track a new push, the head commit of the stack/module will not be set to the tracked branch head commit.
-We can address this by navigating to that stack and pressing the sync button (this syncs the tracked branch head commit with the head commit of the stack/module).
+Sync the tracked branch head commit with the head commit of the stack/module by navigating to that stack and pressing the sync button.

-There are some valid reasons to use pull request events in addition or indeed instead of push ones.
-One is that when making decisions based on the paths of affected files, push events are often confusing:
+There are some valid reasons to use pull request events in addition or instead of push ones.
+For example, when making decisions based on the paths of affected files, push events are often confusing:

-But there are more reasons depending on how you want to structure your workflow.
-Here are a few samples of PR-driven policies from real-life use cases, each reflecting a slightly different way of doing things.
+Here are a few samples of PR-driven policies from real-life use cases, each reflecting a slightly different way of structuring your workflow.

 First, let's only trigger proposed runs if a PR exists, and allow any push to the tracked branch to trigger a tracked run: